jeremydmiller/Postgres.Projections/README.md

 ## Generating the Schema

 I really want the application code to be able to spin up a brand new postgres schema on the fly to make application deployments, dev time work, and automated testing easier.
+The client API would need to support generating and issuing the DDL.
+Optionally, we could do everything at build time.

 ## What am I worried about?